 - Using a fork and rotate it to create a spiral before adding the ties or rubbers.

-Ikat pattern are created from tie-dyed yarn that then is woven into fabric.
+Ikat pattern stem from tie-dyed yarn that then is woven into fabric.

-As stated above, today attire in this technique is associated with the freedom of summer.
+As stated above, today, we associate attire in this technique with the freedom of summer.
 However, as the few surviving garments from the past demonstrate the pattern works also for cold climate and the cold season.
 Here I am accessorizing a fall outfit with an artisan-made scarf in this pattern.
 See the review of this scarf in the post at the link.
 You can find more on styling with scarves in the guide at the link.

 Don’t let your outfit be a random thing.
 Wear the right look in every situation by looking up what to wear when in How to Dress for Success in Midlife.
 Buy the book now.